Why should I care if God exists?

 Question: "Why should I care if God exists?"

 Answer: There are myriad views on not only the nature of God but also His very existence.
-Humans have very limited perception of the complexities of our immediate world and the universe as a whole, and we have a knack for making it all even more muddled to our senses!
+Humans have limited perception of the complexities of our immediate world and the universe as a whole.
 The irony is that God’s nature is not one of confusion, but of peace.
 First Corinthians 14:33 states, “For God is not a God of confusion but of peace.”
 The key to overcoming confusion is not to avoid the question altogether, but to focus on the very One whom many choose to ignore (Philippians 4:6–7).

 The Bible’s presentation of God shows why His existence matters.
 God’s holy nature is revealed in contrast to human (sinful) nature, and the Bible gives mankind a standard of right and wrong.
 Without an arbiter, there is no final authority to weigh the values we establish for ourselves (Psalm 19:7–11).
 Who is to say one thing is wrong and another right?
 Why is it incumbent upon us to help those in need?
 By what authority can we object to illiteracy?
 If there is no God, and life on earth is simply “survival of the fittest,” then why should anyone work to feed the hungry?
 Upon what standard do we lay the foundation of our morality?